NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 ## Configure ADFS to sign SAML responses

-To ensure that ADFS signs the full response when communicating with Cloudflare, open your local **PowerShell** and enter the following command:
+To ensure that ADFS signs the full response when communicating with Khulnasoft, open your local **PowerShell** and enter the following command:

 ```bash
 Set-ADFSRelyingPartyTrust -TargetName "Name of RPT Display Name" -SamlResponseSignature "MessageAndAssertion"
 ```

-## Configure Cloudflare Zero Trust
+## Configure Khulnasoft Zero Trust

-To enable Cloudflare Zero Trust to accept the claims and assertions sent from ADFS, follow these steps:
+To enable Khulnasoft Zero Trust to accept the claims and assertions sent from ADFS, follow these steps:

 1. In Zero Trust, go to **Settings** > **Authentication**.